ARGOeu/argo-streaming/docs/submition-scripts.md

 Metric Ingestion job receives metric data from an AMS endpoint subscription and stores them to a proper hdfs destination.

 `metric_ingestion_submit.py -t <Tenant> -c <ConfigPath> -u<Sudoless>`

 `-t : Specify the tenant the job will run for`

+`-c : Check if config path has been given as a cli argument, else check /etc/argo-streaming/conf/conf.cfg else check conf folder inside the repo`

+`-u : If specified the flink command will run without sudo`

+<a id="ingest-sync"></a>
+## Sync Ingestion Submit Script
+Same as Metric Ingestion but for connector data
+This job connects to AMS and stores connector data (by report) in an hdfs destination

+`sync_ingestion_submit.py -t <Tenant> -c <ConfigPath> -u<Sudoless>`

+`-t : Specify the tenant the job will run for`